nopivnick/itp.nopivnick.com/_posts/2018-09-25-observation-public-interaction.md

 Highlights:

-- pointed out the onscreen instruction to "Go Crazy" (i.e., 'be animated') came *after* the screen directed the user to "Look Here"
+- later pointed out the onscreen instruction to "Go Crazy" (i.e., 'be animated') came *after* the screen directed the user to "Look Here"

 TODO: